Marcell Ozuna Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.51 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.51).

-- The Pirates surrender the third-fewest home runs in baseball (151 total, 1.1 per game).
+- Pirates pitchers combine to give up 152 home runs (1.1 per game), the third-fewest in the league.

+- Ortiz (4-4) takes the mound for the Pirates in his 13th start of the season.
+He's put together a 4.90 ERA in 68 2/3 innings pitched, with 48 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.